20 Christmas Gifts for Teen Girls

 20. And finally what could be more special than building memories by spending time with your daughter on an outing.
 Depending on her tastes and personality she may like one of the following days out : spa, facial, manicure, shopping trip for a new outfit, cinema trip and meal out, outdoors adventure activity (like a hot-air balloon ride!), tickets to a play, musical, pantomime or dance show.
 If you know her you’ll know!

-And don’t forget to have a peak at my list for boys which includes ideas that a girl would love too such as a ukelele, speaker for the shower or bluetooth speaker.
+And don’t forget to have a peek at my list for boys which includes ideas that a girl would love too such as a ukelele, speaker for the shower or slacklines.

 We buy local to support small businesses but we also order online when we can’t find what we need in our small town, or if we need gifts sent to family overseas.
 It saves so much time shopping from the laptop at home when you have a big family and a long shopping list!

 - Check the reviews, not only the positives but also the negatives.
-When reading the negative reviews check that the complaint is relevant about the product and not something arbitrary like ‘it arrived late’ or ‘my son didn’t like it because he hated the colour’.
+When reading the negative reviews check that the complaint is relevant about the product and not something arbitrary like ‘I didn’t know it needed batteries’ or ‘my daughter didn’t like it because she perfers pink to blue’.

 - Make sure the delivery/shipping time will reach you before Christmas.